Temenis: Life history

 The larvae are associated with and feed on plants in the family Sapindaceae, like other members of the Biblidinae, such as members of the genera Cardiospermum, Paullinia, Serjania, and Urvillea.
 Members of the genus are poisonous as a result of the sequestration of toxic compounds consumed during the larval stage by plants in the Sapindaceae family.
-The eggs of memers of the genus Temenis tend to be more flattened compared to their relatives.
+The eggs of members of the genus Temenis tend to be more flattened compared to their relatives.
 Larvae tend to mimic bird droppings or camouflage in with their surroundings, with the pupae blending with the surrounding leaves.

 Unlike the "flash and hide effect" that some related butterflies employ, members of the genus Temenis are rather conspicuous compared to the background vegetation.
 The butterflies do tend to fly faster than other butterflies that are considered distasteful, but also lack the dimorphism and mimicry complexes that other related butterflies engage in.
 The adult butterflies frequent gaps in the forest to visit Sapindaceae vines, despite being found in the canopy.
 They also frequently visit the ground level to feed on rotting fruits.
 Temenis laothoe was identified one of the most abundant butterflies in the Yasuni National Park of Ecuadorian Amazonia.